 4) Market your own site and social media, or find the best marketer you can find.

 If you need recommendations of the best people to use for your Travel Agent plans, I’d recommend what captainjetson.com uses for their own help with the travel site:

 For hosting we use SiteGround.com.

 Our webmaster is OrionWP.

 7. Continue your education

 Continuing education is necessary for renewing certification.
 It is also imperatively crucial for travel agents since technology continues to evolve as well as systems used for booking reservations.

-Moreover, it essential to stay abreast of as much travel information as possible to ensure you can cater all the needs of your clients.
+Moreover, it essential to stay abreast of as much travel information as possible to ensure you can cater to all the needs of your clients.